Grad Semester Programs:

 - Chinese economic development

-All work – research, seminar, internships – can be completed in English.
+All work – research, seminar – can be completed in English.
 However, SIS encourages students to take at least one Mandarin language course before applying to the program.

 Fall semester: September - December